Sinai militants say target of Israeli drone, four killed

 However, an Egyptian army spokesman denied in a subsequent statement any Israeli role in the incident.

-In Jerusalem, Israeli military spokesmen declined comment and Defence Minister Moshe Yaalon dismissed what he described as "rumours and speculation" about the Sinai strike.
+In Jerusalem, Israeli military spokesmen declined comment and Defense Minister Moshe Yaalon dismissed what he described as "rumors and speculation" about the Sinai strike.

 "The state of Israel respects the sovereignty of Egypt in its entirety," he said in a statement, adding that there was "stepped up activity by the Egyptian army recently, including this weekend, against the terrorist infrastructure in the Sinai peninsula".
 He did not offer any operational details.